akashpawar6474/DSA-/README.md

 341. Another Count Rectangles(sp) => this is really simple two pointer problem
 342. Find the closest pair from two sorted arrays(sp - gfg) => very good two pointer problem where two pointer moving in opposite directions in diff arrays
 343. 3Sum Closest(sp - leetcode) => simple sorting then fix onepointer then do two pointers in remaining array
+344. Find if there is a subarray with 0 sum(sp - gfg) => this can be solved using set
+345.